JasonYichongXing/Jason-Xing/README.md

-# Jason-Xing
-Quantitative Finance in Python #1
+Quantitative Finance in Python

+### HELPERS:

+1. Get the last business day of every month
+2. simple return and log return
+3. list all the file name and last modified datetime in a folder

-This is tiny project used for finding the main driver in a grid in monthly price testing on IRP.
+This is tiny project used for finding the main driver in a grid.

 Commonly used in IR Vol and Correlation.